kasparslie/kasparslie/README.md

 - 👀 I’m interested in learning about new technologies and experience new things, to share my passions and knowledge, in my free time I enjoy nature and photography.
-My moto is to create apps and products, that do good for humanity and improves people lifes.
+My moto is to create apps and products, that do good for humanity and improves people`s lifes.

 - 🌱 I’m currently learning Python